 It is to be clearly noted that the presented implementation plan is to be considered preliminary.
 First and foremost, this implementation plan is only relevant in case it is decided to implement the proposed alternative scarcity pricing proposal as described in chapter 6.
-This decision is not yet made and depends amongst others on the feedback still to be received from the stakeholders during the public consultation period.
+This decision is not yet made and based on the feedback received from market parties during the public consultation period, there seems to be no appetite in general for the implementation of a scarcity pricing mechanism.
 Moreover, this implementation plan is based on high-level estimations and does not yet consider implementation bottlenecks (regarding resource, tools, etc.) as a result of other 'must do' projects for the coming years (e.g. MARI & PICASSO).
-The latter element will be clarified further in the final report that Elia will submit by the end of the year, when Elia will have developed an integrated implementation planning taking into account implementation challenges going forward.
+However, in their feedback on the public consultation, market parties formulate a clear request to maintain a realistic implementation track and to give priority to other ongoing market design evolutions, in particular the implementation of the MARI and PICASSO platforms, which already require a lot of resources from all involved parties.